jeffhuang4704/vulasset/v54-db-pod.md

 This document describes the process of migrating pre-existing scan reports from Consul to the database pod.

 ## Design

+Following list some design for the db-pod:

+### `StatefulSet` in Kubernetes within the same namespace with Controller

 The db-pod is a `StatefulSet` in Kubernetes which user need to provide `storageClassName` value in the `volumeClaimTemplates`